Let me be your oracle for a day.

 Install it, activate it, go to the plugin settings and put your hreflang tags in the Site-wide Head Code section, don't forget to save the changes.

-But How to Determine which ISO Language and Region Codes to Use
+How Can You Determine which ISO Language and Region Codes to Use?

 <link rel="alternate" href="https://example.com/ru-kz/" hreflang="ru-kz" />